domcleal/as_deprecation_tracker/README.md

 Additional whitelist files may be placed below the root of each Rails engine and will be loaded at startup in addition to the main Rails root config file.

+Entries can be added programmatically by calling `ASDeprecationTracker.whitelist.add(message: ...)` with any of the supported keys above supplied as keyword arguments.

 ### Configuration

 Use an initializer to change ASDT's behaviour at startup: